Everything You Need to Know About a Detached Retina

 - Blurry vision: If you have difficulties with your vision and items close up and far away are out of focus.

-One way is with laser.
+- One way is with a laser.
 This treatment locates the fissures and burns them with the help of a laser.
 This cauterization forms a seal on your retina.

 The only possibility of failure of one of these operations is when a diagnosis is too late or if the person has had one of these procedures previously.